Jack5316/dermaiq-poc/README.md

 3. **Enhance the iOS application** with all planned features
 4. **Establish key partnerships** with skincare brands and experts
 5. **Launch beta version** to our waitlist subscribers

+## Task Management

+We use [todo.md](./todo.md) to track project tasks and priorities.
+The file is managed both manually and through our [task_manager.py](./scripts/task_manager.py) script, which provides automated task tracking and reporting.

 ## References